• Skip to primary navigation

 • Not wanting to hurt or offend other people

-The one thing that they all have in common is that they are not very specific, and therefore quite hard to pin down and predict.
-It’s important that you understand what I mean when I say ‘specific’ and I shall explain that now by giving an example.
+The one thing they all have in common is that they are not very specific and, therefore, quite hard to pin down and predict.
+You must understand what I mean when I say ‘specific’, and I shall explain that now by giving an example.

 Not specific worry